joshuakleveter/pluralsight/javascript_path/06_practical_design_patterns/NOTES.md

 **In Node.js** rather than exporting a function we can execute the funtion in `module.export`.
 CommonJS will then cache the returned object, effectively creating a singleton.

+## Structural Design Patterns

+Concerned with makeup of objects and relationships between objects.

+They can extend OR simplify functionality.